free excel invoice templates

 13. Protect the Invoice worksheet.

-Solution 2: Customizing the second tax formula to include shipping cost
+Solution 2: Customizing the second tax formula

 You can also bypass the "Tax invoice total including shipping cost" option by customizing the formula of the GST tax cell to include shipping cost and ignore the option.